 Rebecca Salzer, MFA (Project Director), University of Alabama

-Rebecca Salzer, Associate Professor of Dance and Director of the Collaborative Arts Research Initiative at The University of Alabama, is an intermedia dance artist and educator.
+Rebecca Salzer, Professor of Dance and Director of the Collaborative Arts Research Initiative at The University of Alabama, is an intermedia dance artist and educator.
 Her work for the stage has been seen in Chicago, Los Angeles, San Diego, and San Francisco, where she directed Rebecca Salzer Dance Theater for a decade.
 Her award-winning films and videos have been programmed in national and international venues and on public affiliate television stations KQED, KPBS, and WTTW.
 Salzer is a Jacob K. Javits Fellow.
 She holds a B.A. in Humanities from Yale University and an M.F.A. in Dance Theatre from the University of California, San Diego.
 Since 2016, Salzer has been researching how to create and facilitate more centralized, accessible, equitable, and forward-thinking dance resources online.

 Gesel Mason, MFA (Project Co-Director), University of Texas at Austin